MatiwosD/Insurance-Claims-Analysis-with-Predictive-Model/README.md

 This project includes unit tests that can be integrated with CI/CD pipelines to ensure code quality and reliability.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Acknowledgments

-- This project uses pandas for data manipulation and seaborn for data visualization.
 - Special thanks to the 10 Academy for the dataset and project inspiration.
 ```

-Copy and paste this content into your `README.md` file and commit it to your GitHub repository.
-Adjust any paths, URLs, or other specific details as needed to fit your project's specifics.